anandkumarv680/Delta_Demo/README.md

 # Delta_Demo
-This is demo of Delta class
+This is demo of Delta class.